Program Director:

 Program Summary/Training Goals:

-• The program provides the fellow with clinical and surgical exposure to complex foot and ankle trauma and workman’s comp pathology, sports injuries management, adult and pediatric pes planus and cavus foot reconstruction, advanced ankle arthroscopy and arthroscopic procedures, minimal incision surgery, in-office surgery and miscellaneous foot and ankle condition management.
+- Fellowship program provides the fellow with clinical and surgical exposure to a wide variety of conditions.
+Conditions include complex foot and ankle trauma, workman’s compensation injuries, sports injuries, adult and adolescent deformity reconstruction, advanced ankle arthroscopic procedures, minimal incision surgery, in-office surgery, and miscellaneous foot and ankle conditions.

-• The fellow will have exposure to “hands on” patient care including pre-operative, intra-operative and post-operative management of surgical patients.
+- The fellow will gain exposure to “hands on” patient care including pre-operative, intra-operative and post-operative management of surgical patients as well as a fellow run clinic.

-• Additional rotations are made available in general orthopedics, pain management and physiatry.
+- Additional rotations are made available in general orthopedics, pain management and physiatry per request.

-• The fellow will have the opportunity to attend advanced courses and conferences of their choice (within their budget allocation) to aid in the development of knowledge and surgical skills.
+- The fellow will have the opportunity to attend advanced courses and conferences of their choice (within their budget allocation).

-• ABFAS Board qualification is required for this program.
+- ABFAS Board qualification is a requirement for this program.

 Post Graduate Fellows History: